1965 – 1973 Alexander McCurdy

 Missing The Music 1999 – present

-While my Real Estate business continues to be rewarding, there is absolutely no comparison between the uplifting inspiration of participating in beautiful music and selling a house.
+While my Real Estate business was rewarding, there is absolutely no comparison between the uplifting inspiration of participating in beautiful music and selling a house.
 I don’t particularly miss getting up at 6 A.M. on Sunday mornings, but I do miss the music.
 So after too long of a hiatus, I’m taking steps to dust off my organ playing shoes and see where it leads.
 I had an opportunity to do some playing a year ago, and fully expected to find my skills in bad condition, but was delightfully surprised to find that it was all still there- it just hurt a little bit at first!

 So if you know of a church that will allow me to do a little practicing or that might be interested in an experienced organist who still has a fair amount of mileage left, let me know!